Skip to main content

 [Comment: For dates and availability of material incorporated by reference in this rule see rule 4765-25-02 of the Administrative Code.]

-(A) A chartered program shall be permitted to administer the state practical skills testing examination for firefighter, fire safety inspector, and hazard recognition officer certification, if the chartered program meets or exceeds the following requirements:
+(A) A chartered program shall be permitted to administer the state practical skills testing examination for firefighter, fire safety inspector, hazard recognition officer, and instructor certification, if the chartered program meets or exceeds the following requirements:

 (1) Has a current and valid charter;

-(B) When administering state certification examinations, the chartered program shall meet all of the following:
+(B) When administering state certification examinations, the charter program director shall:

-(1) The program director of the chartered program shall ensure the integrity and security of all practical skills examinations;
+(1) Ensure the integrity and security of all practical skills examinations;

-(3) The program director or designated skills coordinator shall be responsible for the administration and set up of the practical skills examination;
+(3) Ensure skills coordinator is responsible for the administration and set up of the practical skills examination;

-(4) The program director or his or designated skills coordinator shall ensure practical skills stations are set up prior to the scheduled examination time;
+(4) Ensure skills coordinator sets up practical skills stations prior to the scheduled examination time;

-(5) The program director shall immediately report to the executive director any potential compromise of the examination process;
+(5) Immediately report to the division any potential compromise of the examination process;

-(9) The program director or designated skills coordinator shall not permit lead instructors in the firefighter, fire safety inspector, or hazard recognition officer training course to evaluate any student on the specific skills examinations that were taught by the instructor;
+(8) Ensure skills coordinator does not permit lead instructors in the firefighter, fire safety inspector, hazard recognition officer, or instructor training course to evaluate any student on the specific skills examinations that were taught by the instructor;

-(12) The program director shall ensure each student is advised of the examination appeal process.
+(12) Ensure each student is advised of the examination appeal process.

 (C) The program director, or designated skills coordinator, and skill evaluators shall ensure a candidate is not permitted to directly observe another candidate during the practical skills examination.